Public Service Commission Policies

 Employees are expected to exhibit honesty, integrity and high standards of personal conduct.
 The Manitoba government will not tolerate employee criminal behaviour that negatively impacts the government's interests, property, security, reputation, employee safety or the confidence of the public.
 This applies to both on-duty and off-duty conduct for offences under the Criminal Code of Canada, drug related offences under any federal statute and/or offences under any other act.

-Employees must immediately notify the supervisor if they are under investigation by police or being charged with a criminal offence due to:
+Employees must immediately notify the supervisor if they are under investigation by police or being charged with an offence due to:

-For Off-Duty conduct leading to investigation or charges under any other act, the employee assesses the impact on the workplace and notifies the supervisor if there is an impact or potential impact.
+For off-duty conduct leading to investigation or charges under any other act (not listed above), the employee assesses the impact on the workplace and notifies the supervisor if there is an impact or potential impact.
 If uncertain, the employee consults the supervisor.

 Any allegation of criminal behaviour related to on-duty or off-duty conduct is a serious matter.
-An employee under investigation or charged with a criminal offence is generally placed on leave of absence without pay pending the outcome of the employer's investigation.
-This leave is non-disciplinary in nature and the supervisor can allow the employee to use vacation or banked time for part or all of the leave.
+Following a preliminary risk assessment, an employee under investigation or charged with a criminal offence may be placed on leave of absence with or without pay pending the outcome of the employer's investigation.
+This leave is non-disciplinary in nature and if unpaid the supervisor can allow the employee to use vacation or banked time for part or all of the leave.

 Objectives